LogtalkDotOrg/logtalk.org/_pages/tools.md

 The [`dead_code_scanner`](https://logtalk.org/manuals/devtools/dead_code_scanner.html)
 tool detects likely dead code in Logtalk entities and in Prolog modules (when compiled as objects).
 It can also detect code typos that often result in false positives.
-It can be run automatically was one of the actions of the [`make`](#make) tool.
+It can be run automatically as one of the actions of the [`make`](#make) tool.